 Read More

-rogier van der weyden
+Rogier van der weyden

 Le jugement dernier (1443-1452) by rogier van der weyden at l'hôtel Dieu de Beaune